Microservices-dev/products-ms/README.md

 # Product Microservice

-This MS was generate with NestJS
+This Microservice was generate with NestJS

 ## Installation